HERE WAS A PLACE TO LOVE: First Course.

 The highly appealing First Course menu ran to Mediterranean-inflected appetizers, pastas, and fish-or-meat entrees.

-At First Course, creative cooking rules.
-We have many faves, including spicy shrimp tapas ($8), butternut squash ravioli in brandy-and-gorgonzola cream ($15), and the hen-of-the-woods mushroom sandwich (on half-price sandwich-and-pizza nights, every Thursday).
-We’ve also had memorable splurges—two that come to mind are delicious scallop and halibut dishes, both prepared with wild mushrooms.
+At First Course, creative cooking ruled.
+Friends and I had many faves, including spicy shrimp tapas ($8), butternut squash ravioli in brandy-and-gorgonzola cream ($15), and the hen-of-the-woods mushroom sandwich (on half-price sandwich-and-pizza nights, every Thursday).
+I also enjoyed memorable splurges—two that come to mind are delicious scallop and halibut dishes, both prepared with wild mushrooms.

-“The little taste of Soho” decor that First Course flaunts is oddly chic in a minimalist, lounge-y, candlelight-and-black-varnish sort of way.
-We do try to get a chair instead of one of the hard benches, and we’re not at all in love with the long wall of unvarnished plywood.
+“The little taste of Soho” decor that First Course flaunts was oddly chic in a minimalist, lounge-y, candlelight-and-black-varnish sort of way.
+I did try to get a chair instead of one of the hard benches, and I was not at all in love with the long wall of unvarnished plywood.
 Friendly service, although occasionally the place tilts too far into neighborhood-casual (on more than one occasion, self-declared regulars were permitted to give their kids the run of the place).

-On the whole, dining at First Course is never less than an entirely happy experience.
-This is an understated and generally affordable neighborhood gem that’s all about a nice evening with delicious food … a place we go back to again and again.
+On the whole, dining at First Course was never less than an entirely happy experience.
+This was an understated and generally affordable neighborhood gem that’s all about a nice evening with delicious food … plus a nice wine list—half-price bottles every Tuesday night, and outdoor dining, too.
+A place I went back to again and again.